FAQ

 • No. All trading partners using OCI-conformant providers are interoperable.

-As a trading partner you need to sign up with only one digital wallet provider to be able to verify all incoming ATP credentials.
+As a trading partner you need to sign up with only one digital wallet provider.
+Your VRS provider may offer the wallet service as part of their package, which avoids separate vendor assessments.

 • Service costs are set by the service providers within the OCI ecosystem.
 OCI has neither any influence on their pricing nor do we charge any mark-ups on such services.